Welcome to...

 This is a is a technopolitical strategy for producing cyborg SF narratives (Haraway 1991).

-“fractured identities” which disrupt the reception of the image in such a way as to cause a visual parallax, to reframe perception & consciousness (Benjamin 2016).
+These images reflect an intersectional aesthetic of multiple, open-ended, “fractured identities” which disrupt the reception of the image in such a way as to cause a visual parallax, to reframe perception & consciousness (Benjamin 2016).

 Cyborg feminism resists any one kind of totalising feminism.
 For this reason we celebrate the multiplicity of the image.